Musicianship & Theory Placement

 All undergraduate students in the School of Music must satisfy all or a portion of the four-semester Musicianship and Theory course sequence, usually during the first two years.
 Entering students who do not have Advanced Placement (AP) or transfer credit should enroll in MUS:1201, and take Placement Exam A, administered online in the summer before the start of the fall semester, to determine readiness for the sequence.

-Students whose exam results show that they require additional preparation in basic music literacy and aural skills must also enroll in MUS:1200 Fundamentals of Music for Majors, a 0 s.h. co-requisite online course taken concurrently with MUS:1201 Musicianship and Theory I. Students who are required to take MUS:1200 must pass the course in order to pass MUS:1201.
+Students whose exam results show that they require additional preparation in basic music literacy must also enroll in MUS:1200 Fundamentals of Music for Majors, a 0 s.h. co-requisite online course taken concurrently with MUS:1201 Musicianship and Theory I. Students who are required to take MUS:1200 must pass the course in order to pass MUS:1201.

 Preparing for Placement Exam A